Orckestra/orc-shared/docs/actionsreducersselectors.md

 The app's navigation infrastructure requires handling of module and page tabs, typically in response to navigation. `setRoute(location, match)` is called by the routing components when rendering a view, putting information in the state about the currently matched view and location. `mapHref(from, to)` sets a href mapping up to allow tabs to directly navigate to their selected segment. `removeTab(module, path)` permits closing page tabs.

+## toasts

+Small temporary notifications (aka. toasts) can be shown by dispatching the return value of `pushToast(message, type)`.
+The value of `message` can be a plain string or a message descriptor (as per `react-intl`). `shiftToast()` returns an action that will clear the first shown toast, and is generally used for timed dismissal of the toast.

 ## View state

 Provides actions for setting partial or complete view state for named components (see also `reducers/view`, below, and [`hocs/withViewState`](hocs.md#withviewstatecomponent), which use them).